 Nlyte’s DCIM’s discovery process can identify adds, changes, and moves to assets.
 From here, we can validate against approved work orders and update various asset databases and CMDBs.
 When tied into the automated workflow functions of DCIM, we can validate and audit task completions.

-Our DCIM controls allow us to remotely power on and off connected devices, thus reducing our reliance on resident or unavailable help.
+Our DCIM controls allow you to remotely power on and off connected devices, thus reducing your reliance on resident or unavailable help.

 Advanced features of Nlyte DCIM leverage Machine Learning and Artificial Intelligence to provide predictive failures, maintenance trends, and many other multi-variant calculations to improve the edge’s resilience and self-reliance.